BackFees and funding

 Depending on how many courses you're withdrawing from and when, your non-tuition fees may also be credited to your student portal account.

-After 10 per cent of your course has passed for 2021 study, and 17 percent of your courses has passed for 2022 study, you won't get a refund or credit, and there may be an impact on your academic record.
+After 17 percent of your courses has passed you won't get a refund or credit, and there may be an impact on your academic record.

 If you withdraw on time, the cost of your course or tuition fees will be credited to your student portal account.
 You can then use any available credit balance to pay for your next course or tuition fees.